 How long does a house extension take in the UK?

 A house extension usually takes 6 to 12 months from first idea to finished space.
-The build itself is the quickest part — a single-storey rear extension takes around 10 to 14 weeks on site — but the design, planning and approvals beforehand typically add three to six months.
+The build itself is the quickest part, with a single-storey rear extension taking around 10 to 14 weeks on site, but the design, planning and approvals beforehand typically add three to six months.

 Understanding the full timeline, not just the build, is the key to planning your project realistically.
 This guide walks through each stage and what causes delays.